Pranita-10/Ganpati-Bappa/README.md

 # Ganpati Bappa

-*This is a simple for Ganpati Bappa website to Wishes for us*
+*This is a simple Ganpati Bappa Website to wish us*

 ## HTML provides the basic structure of the website.
 ## It Includes: